National News

 The Western Staff

-Posted 5 days ago3 min read
+Posted about 2 months ago3 min read

 Brace Yourselves: A 105-Degree 'Furnace' Is About to Hit the Pacific Northwest, and Officials Are Sounding the Alarm